Aaron Hernandez Funeral: Connecticut Roads Closed, Family And Friends Celebrate Life Of Late NFL Star

 “It’s hard to believe,” Ojeda said.
 “He was a decent guy, that’s what people said.”

-Aaron Hernandez was found dead in his jail cell at the Souza-Baranowski Correctional Center in Shirley, Massachusetts at approximately 3:05 a.m. on April 19.
-NESN reports investigators found “three handwritten notes” next to a Bible in Hernandez’s cell and there are multiple unconfirmed reports that he wrote the Bible verse “John 3:16” on his forehead in red marker.
+Aaron Hernandez was found dead in his jail cell at the Souza-Baranowski Correctional Center in Shirley, Massachusetts, at approximately 3:05 a.m. on April 19.
+ESPN reports investigators found “three handwritten notes” next to a Bible in Hernandez’s cell and there are multiple unconfirmed reports that he wrote the Bible verse “John 3:16” on his forehead in red marker.
 Aaron’s death was ruled a suicide by the Massachusetts State Medical Examiner.

 According to the Washington Post, Aaron Hernandez’s first-degree murder conviction for the shooting death of Odin Lloyd “will be voided” due to a Massachusetts law.